JiMeow/SlaveInWonderPygame/README.md

 # SlaveInWonderPygame
 ****This project not complete yet****

-But it still can play like another project with hamachi.
+But it still can play like another project with hamachi like slimeadventure and elementaldungeon

 Have lobby feature, and normal slave card game.